tax agent Melbourne

 If you can’t meet the deadline or have a choice liability, you must lodge an SGC statement, and you will also have to pay SGC by the due date in the next calendar month.

-If, due to any reason, you will not be able to lodge the SGC statement or Pay the Super Guarantee Charge by the due date, and you know it, it is recommended to apply to the ATO for some extra time.
+If, for any reason, you will not be able to lodge the SGC statement or pay the super guarantee charge by the due date, and you know it, it is recommended that you apply to the ATO for some extra time.

-Application requesting for an extension to the Australian Taxation Office should be in a written format where the reason is clearly stated, or you can phone them as well.
+An application requesting an extension to the Australian Taxation Office should be in a written format where the reason is clearly stated, or you can phone them as well.

 The ATO must receive this application before the SGC due date.
 The GIC or general interest charge will be applicable until the day you pay the SGC in full from your deferred payment request.